17 best IT certifications every sysadmin should consider getting

 Holding certifications shows employers that you’re knowledgeable in certain areas, giving you instant credibility.
 While it may seem like your experience should speak for itself, it may be easier for an employer to trust your expertise if an independent third party has verified it through certification.
 Because of this, some employers require certifications to get the job.
 Even if the position doesn’t have such a requirement, certification may still give you a leg up on the competition.

-Certification can fuel career growth
+Fuel career growth

 How much do IT certifications cost?